rajeshranjan22/Employee_Management/README.md

 ### 1. Prerequisites
 - Node.js installed
 - MongoDB Atlas Account (or local MongoDB)
+- Google Cloud Console Account (for OAuth 2.0 Credentials)
+- App Password from your Email Provider (for SMTP)

 ### 2. Installation
 Clone the repository and install dependencies for both frontend and backend: